Soolin: I wish you could have found a less vivid way of putting that.

 A two-way radio is put out of commission to allow the plot to proceed.

-, the device that could really put a crimp in a plot's need to keep the characters isolated and cut off from information was the two-way radio.
+Back before cell phones had to be neutered for certain setups, the device that could really put a crimp in a plot's need to keep the characters isolated and cut off from information was the two-way radio.
 So in a lot of Twentieth Century media, the radio was put out of commission as quickly as possible.
 There were three main ways of doing this.

 - Vehicle crash.
 Whenever a plane or boat had to make a forced landing, the radio always, always broke, no matter how gentle the landing seemed otherwise.
 This was close to Truth in Television before the widespread use of transistors and printed circuits; radios used a lot of easily breakable tubes, and wires jarred loose with relatively little provocation.

 - Interference.
 This was usually accomplished with the use of heavy weather conditions, which also helped isolate the characters.
 Imaginative writers could use interference to give only partial information to the protagonists, which they can then totally misinterpret.

 - Sabotage.
 This ranges from the subtle (breaking or stealing a single hidden tube) to the blatant (taking an axe to the radio set.)
 This is usually a big hint to the protagonists that what's going on is no accident or series of coincidences.

 Many stories in the appropriate time period will have a radioman, usually called "Sparks", who will be stuck trying to repair the radio or get through the interference for most of the story.
 His isolation often causes him to score badly on the Sorting Algorithm of Mortality.